IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 Adding a payment to the first simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now you're going to extend the simulation by adding a new wallet and a payment between two wallets.
+Now you can extend the simulation by adding a new wallet and a payment between two wallets.
-Click the close button to get back to the simulator.
+Click the **Close** button to return to the simulator.
 In the "Wallets" section of the simulator there is a box for each simulated wallet.
-Click the "Add Wallet" button to add a new simulated wallet.
+Click **Add Wallet** to add a new simulated wallet.
-Now click "Pay to Wallet" on wallet 3.
+Now click **Pay to Wallet** on wallet 3.
 In the "Actions" section there are now two entries, a "Wait" action and a "Pay to Wallet" action.

 In the "Pay to Wallet" action, enter the number 2 into the "Recipient" field.
 This means that wallet 2 is the recipient of the payment (the payer is wallet 3).
-Change the amount to 5 lovelace.
+Change the amount to five lovelace.

 Now you need to make sure our simulation runs long enough for the payment to appear on the blockchain.
 The simulation ends after the last action in the action sequence.
-To make it run a little longer, click the "Add Wait Action" button.
+To make it run a little longer, click **Add Wait Action**.
 Another "Wait" action is added to the end of the list.

 .. figure:: images/playground-payment.png

-  Action sequence for a payment of 5 lovelace from wallet 3 to wallet 2.
+  Action sequence for a payment of five lovelace from wallet 3 to wallet 2.

 Now click **Evaluate**.
-The results pane opens and you can see that the blockchain has two transactions.
+The results pane is displayed and you can see that the blockchain has two transactions.
 Click the second transaction.
 It has one input (a public-key output belonging to wallet 3) and two outputs:
 One output with five lovelace belonging to wallet 2, and another output with the remaining five lovelace belonging to wallet 3.